apache/arrow/docs/source/developers/benchmarks.rst

 Iterating efficiently
 ~~~~~~~~~~~~~~~~~~~~~

-Iterating with benchmarks development can be a tedious process due to long
+Iterating with benchmark development can be a tedious process due to long
 build time and long run times. ``archery benchmark diff`` provides 2 methods
 to reduce this overhead.